zachsaw/SwitchMediator/README.md

 **SwitchMediator: A Blazing Fast, Source-Generated Mediator for .NET**

 SwitchMediator provides a high-performance implementation of the mediator pattern, offering an API surface familiar to users of popular libraries like [MediatR](https://github.com/jbogard/MediatR).
 By leveraging **C# Source Generators**, SwitchMediator eliminates runtime reflection for handler discovery and dispatch, instead generating highly optimized `switch` statements at compile time.
-We also want you to **Switch** your **Mediator** to ours, get it? 😉
+We also want you to <em>**Switch**</em> your <em>**Mediator**</em> to ours, get it? 😉

+Aside from performance, SwitchMediator is first and foremost designed to overcome frequent community frustrations with MediatR, addressing factors that have hindered its wider adoption.

 **The result?
 Faster execution, improved startup times, step-into debuggability, and compile-time safety.**